Battle of Dama

-The Battle of Dama (معركة داما), also known as the al-Karama battle by the Men of Dignity, was a battle for the city of Dama, Suwayda carried out by Druze militants against Al-Nusra Front.
+The Battle of Dama (معركة داما), also known as the al-Karama battle (معركة الكرامة) by the Men of Dignity, was a battle for the city of Dama, Suwayda carried out by Druze militants against the Al-Nusra Front.

 Battle

-The battle began on 16 August 2014, following the bombing of the city of Dama and Deir Dama, in the rural area of Suwayda Governorate on behalf of Al-Nusra Front, affiliated with Al-Qaeda, along with Sunni Bedouin tribes, due to disagreements over grazing in Suwayda Governorate.
+The battle began on 16 August 2014, following the bombing of the city of Dama and Deir Dama, in the rural area of Suwayda Governorate either by the Al-Nusra Front, affiliated with Al-Qaeda, or by Sunni Bedouin tribes, due to disagreements over grazing in Suwayda Governorate.

 Wahid al-Balous, a well-known Druze sheikh, fought in the battle alongside Ba'athist Syria, with other pro-Assad militias, such as Jaysh al-Muwahhidin and Popular Committees.
 The battle ended on 20 August 2014.

 Aftermath

 18 Druze fighters died in the battle, among them the brother of Wahid al-Balous.

-The battle was known as "al-Karama battle" or "battle of dignity" and the groups that participated in it were called Men of Dignity.
-At the funeral, in the city's municipal stadium, Wahid al-Balous appeared and declared himself to be the leader of the group Men of Dignity, in addition to declaring that the Ba'athist Syria "shot his men in the back".
+The battle was known as "al-Karama battle" or "battle of dignity" and the groups that participated in it were called the Men of Dignity thereafter.
+At the funeral, held in the city's municipal stadium, Wahid al-Balous appeared and declared himself to be the leader of the group Men of Dignity, in addition to declaring that the Ba'athist Syria "shot his men in the back".

-In September 2015, a car bomb exploded, killing Wahid al-Balous.
+In September 2015, a car bomb exploded, killing al-Balous.
 The person whom the Assad regime declared responsible for the act was a militant from Al-Nusra Front, Wafi Abu Trabi.